 Apply directly to the University if you live outside the UK/EU.

-Depending on your chosen path, you will gain a repertoire of skills in analysis, close reading and the practice of writing.
+Depending on your chosen path, this English degree you will gain a repertoire of skills in analysis, close reading and the practice of writing.
 You also will gain an impressive range of key transferable skills, including effective written and oral communication, critical thinking, problem solving, working with others, self-awareness and time management.
 The fostering and development of such skills as part of the English degree programme means that our graduates are well prepared for the challenge of succeeding in the workplace.
-Our graduates have found careers in teaching, public relations, publishing, the civil service, creative writing and journalism.
+Our graduates have an enviable record of establishing careers in editing, publishing, teaching, writing, advertising, public relations, the civil service, local government, arts administration and broadcasting.
+Many students also progress to postgraduate study at the University.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.